 It’s a fear of many resource planners that they simply have too much data to handle and make sense of.
 This is a natural concern of new users, who may need to learn how to handle this big data.
 And when it comes to large organizations, it’s essential that there’s a way to stem the flow of information coming from their planners.

 With most software, there are almost endless possibilities to customize data fields and create different views and filtering.
 You could say that it’s a bit mind-numbing, but there is no need to use everything that’s provided.
 You can keep it simple if you’re afraid you won’t have time to learn and implement everything that’s on offer.

 - Know your limits and don’t try to overwhelm yourself with a “more is more” attitude.

 - Filtering is your friend with online project resource management software.
 Learn to use it.

 - Views are a unique feature of Ganttic – that let you segment your data pool into a personalized snapshot.
 Make a View of a project ream.
 Or a location and just work with the data within the View.

-Essential Project Resource Management Software Features
+Essential Resource Management Software Features for a PMO

 Since each PMO is different – we’ve divided up and narrowed down which features you need for each resource management technique.
 We have defined three types of resource planning, scheduling, management, and portfolio management.
 Depending on the kind of planning you’re doing, it’s crucial to pinpoint which features and functionalities of the project resource management SaaS you need.